dalenewman/Transformalize/README.md

 > This section introduces `<connections/>`, `<entities/>`, and the **`tfl.exe`** command line interface.

-This introduction to Transformalize demonstrates it's ability to denormalize a relational database and and load it into Elasticsearch and SOLR.
+This introduction to Transformalize demonstrates it's ability to:

+* denormalize a relational database
+* load data into Elasticsearch and SOLR
+* keep Elasticsearch and SOLR updated

 To follow along, you need:

 * the [latest release](https://github.com/dalenewman/Transformalize/releases) of Transformalize.